 There are hundreds of dating sites out there, so if you’re new to online dating then it can be daunting trying to work out which ones to use.
 This will largely come down to your needs and desires and may be something that becomes clearer once you’ve started your online dating journey and you know more about what sort of partner or companion you’re looking for and how the sites work.
 For example, you may be interested in a site that is aimed at a specific type of person such as professionals, or people who love the countryside (yes that’s a real dating site)!

 If you’re looking for somewhere to start, then it can be a good idea to try a well-known, reputable site.
-There are many, but three well established brands are Match.com, Lumen and/or eharmony.
+There are many, but three well established brands are Match.com, eHarmony, or our own Rest Less Dating site.